 - Workplace checklist.
 An electronic form that each operator fills in when he arrives at his workplace.
 It works as a checklist to verify that you have everything you need and that the protection measures are adequate.
 In some organizations, this process is called “30 seconds” because it is intended not to take more than that time for the operator if everything is correct.

 - Corrective and preventive actions.
 A process that allows for the registry and adequate follow-up of corrective and preventive actions to ensure compliance with the organization’s HSHE standards.

 - Analysis of incidents and accidents.
 When an incident or accident occurs, it must be registered and a process of analysis of the causes must be launched to prevent it from happening again.
 It is very important that this process is automated and all its audit trail stored.

-Finding a concrete example of a successful automated administrative process in the industry is not difficult.
-We have several examples in different countries and type of industries, like:
+Finding a concrete example of a successful automated administrative process in manufacturing is not difficult.
+We have several examples in different countries and types of companies, like:

 - For industries that produce custom-made products, the process of controlling work orders, with their plans and instructions, until delivery to the customer.

 - Improvement plans for facilities, budget analysis, approval, control of execution.

 - Complaints, claims, and suggestions from customers.
 In food industries, for example, it serves as a complement to product quality assurance systems.